okpluto/scripty/README.md

 ## Api routes

+These routes currently exist to cover the width and breadth of CRUD actions.
+As written they may not all be useful nor specified correctly.
+Feel free to change the heck out of them.

 | Complete | URL                | Method | Request Body | Result                                                          |
 |:--------:|:------------------:|:------:|:------------:|:---------------------------------------------------------------:|
 | ✓        | /api/lessons       | GET    | empty        | JSON of all lessons' titles, descriptions and ids.              |